Endurance athlete are no strangers when it comes to energy gels.

 - Stir and transfer to your gel container or freeze for future use.

-I use a reusable food pouch; Sinchies, to store my gels.
+Use reusable food pouch like Sinchies, to store your gels.

 They defrost quickly in summer, so you can take them out just as you are heading out the door, and will be ready by the time you need them.